mavisluan/mobile-weather/README.md

 # Weather Project

-- This is a mobile application, build with ReactJS.
+- This is a mobile application, build with React Native.
 - Users will be able to search a city's weather.